 - Keep your bag in your hotel whenever possible.
 Hotel rooms and baggage checks are as safe as you can get.
 Security is excellent in Vegas hotels, and each venue has a great system to keep bags and rooms safe.

 - Make sure third parties are insured.
-The reason why professional storage services are so popular is because they make a point of limiting risk.
-Insured locations and services ensure that you will be reimbursed in the (rare) occasion that something you own is lost or stolen.
+The reason why professional storage services are so popular is that they make a point of limiting risk.
+Insured locations and services ensure that you will be reimbursed on the (rare) occasion that something you own is lost or stolen.
 Having insurance will give you peace of mind that’s worth every penny.

 - Opt for established services.
 This is common sense, but it deserves to be said.
-You need to make sure that your storage service is being provided by an actual company—and that means looking them up online to make sure they’re legit.
+You need to ensure that your storage service is being provided by an actual company—and that means looking them up online to confirm they’re legit.
 Otherwise, you might discover that your stuff was stolen by a bunch of fraudsters.

 - When in doubt, have a backup plan.
 You never know what might happen to your original storage choice.
-Things close down, get overbooked, or just fall through.
-Having a backup plan for your storage can make things easier if your initial choice doesn’t pan out.
+Things close down, get overbooked or just fall through.
+Having a backup plan for your luggage storage can make things easier if your initial choice doesn’t pan out.

 Keep Your Luggage Safe in Las Vegas

 Though choosing services that are capable of handling your luggage safely is essential, it’s also important to prevent theft.
 These safety tips below will make sure that you don’t lose your luggage to others, even when you’re out and about: